tegorman13/ccl/docs/ai_decision.md

 # Individual decision lit
-Thomas E. Gorman
-2024-10-31

-- [To Trust or to Think: Cognitive Forcing Functions Can Reduce Overreliance on AI in AI-assisted Decision-making](#to-trust-or-to-think-cognitive-forcing-functions-can-reduce-overreliance-on-ai-in-ai-assisted-decision-making)
-- [(Ir)rationality and cognitive biases in large language models.](#irrationality-and-cognitive-biases-in-large-language-models)
-- [Human-like intuitive behavior and reasoning biases emerged in large language models but disappeared in ChatGPT](#human-like-intuitive-behavior-and-reasoning-biases-emerged-in-large-language-models-but-disappeared-in-chatgpt)
-- [Using cognitive psychology to understand GPT-3.](#using-cognitive-psychology-to-understand-gpt-3)
-- [Studying and improving reasoning in humans and machines.](#studying-and-improving-reasoning-in-humans-and-machines)
-- [Exploring variability in risk taking with large language models.](#exploring-variability-in-risk-taking-with-large-language-models)
-- [Human Bias in AI Models?
-Anchoring Effects and Mitigation Strategies in Large Language Models](#human-bias-in-ai-models-anchoring-effects-and-mitigation-strategies-in-large-language-models)
-- [A Turing test of whether AI chatbots are behaviorally similar to humans](#a-turing-test-of-whether-ai-chatbots-are-behaviorally-similar-to-humans)
-- [Deciding Fast and Slow: The Role of Cognitive Biases in AI-assisted Decision-making](#deciding-fast-and-slow-the-role-of-cognitive-biases-in-ai-assisted-decision-making)
-- [Decision control and explanations in human-AI collaboration:
-  Improving user perceptions and compliance](#decision-control-and-explanations-in-human-ai-collaboration-improving-user-perceptions-and-compliance)
-- [Risk and prosocial behavioural cues elicit human-like response patterns from AI chatbots.](#risk-and-prosocial-behavioural-cues-elicit-human-like-response-patterns-from-ai-chatbots)
-- [Do large language models show decision heuristics similar to humans?
-  A case study using GPT-3.5](#do-large-language-models-show-decision-heuristics-similar-to-humans-a-case-study-using-gpt-35)
-- [Can Large Language Models Capture Human Preferences?](#can-large-language-models-capture-human-preferences)
-- [Language models, like humans, show content effects on reasoning tasks](#language-models-like-humans-show-content-effects-on-reasoning-tasks)
-- [The emergence of economic rationality of GPT](#the-emergence-of-economic-rationality-of-gpt)
-- [The potential of generative AI for personalized persuasion at scale.](#the-potential-of-generative-ai-for-personalized-persuasion-at-scale)
-- [Decision-Making Paradoxes in Humans vs Machines: The case of the Allais and Ellsberg Paradoxes.](#decision-making-paradoxes-in-humans-vs-machines-the-case-of-the-allais-and-ellsberg-paradoxes)
-- [Do LLMs Exhibit Human-like Response Biases?
-A Case Study in Survey Design.](#do-llms-exhibit-human-like-response-biases-a-case-study-in-survey-design)
-- [Cognitive ease at a cost: LLMs reduce mental effort but compromise depth in student scientific inquiry](#cognitive-ease-at-a-cost-llms-reduce-mental-effort-but-compromise-depth-in-student-scientific-inquiry)
-- [Cognitive LLMs: Towards Integrating Cognitive Architectures and Large Language Models for Manufacturing Decision-making](#cognitive-llms-towards-integrating-cognitive-architectures-and-large-language-models-for-manufacturing-decision-making)
-- [Large Language Models Amplify Human Biases in Moral Decision-Making](#large-language-models-amplify-human-biases-in-moral-decision-making)
-- [Large Language Model Recall Uncertainty is Modulated by the Fan Effect.](#large-language-model-recall-uncertainty-is-modulated-by-the-fan-effect)
-- [Accuracy-Time Tradeoffs in AI-Assisted Decision Making under Time Pressure.](#accuracy-time-tradeoffs-in-ai-assisted-decision-making-under-time-pressure)
-- [The LLM Effect: Are Humans Truly Using LLMs, or Are They Being Influenced By Them Instead?](#the-llm-effect-are-humans-truly-using-llms-or-are-they-being-influenced-by-them-instead)
-- [Mutual Theory of Mind in Human-AI Collaboration: An Empirical Study with LLM-driven AI Agents in a Real-time Shared Workspace Task](#mutual-theory-of-mind-in-human-ai-collaboration-an-empirical-study-with-llm-driven-ai-agents-in-a-real-time-shared-workspace-task)
-- [Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces](#bridging-the-gulf-of-envisioning-cognitive-design-challenges-in-llm-interfaces)
-- [Learning To Guide Human Decision Makers With Vision-Language Models](#learning-to-guide-human-decision-makers-with-vision-language-models)
-- [How does Value Similarity affect Human Reliance in AI-Assisted Ethical Decision Making?](#how-does-value-similarity-affect-human-reliance-in-ai-assisted-ethical-decision-making)

 ## To Trust or to Think: Cognitive Forcing Functions Can Reduce Overreliance on AI in AI-assisted Decision-making